 - Those more interested in applying the latest tech rather than improving performance

-Last week I had the absolute pleasure of recording another podcast with John Tomlinson of Trainer Tools.
+In January I had the absolute pleasure of recording another podcast with John Tomlinson of Trainer Tools.
 This time it was a little different as I was sharing the mic with Kevin M. Yates, my newly discovered partner in crime.
 Kevin and I met via social media and immediately clicked over our shared interest in wanting to revolutionise L&D. A podcast would be a great way to share our common interests and the thoughts we exchanged in our initial conversation.
-Since this was written the recording is now available by clicking this link.
+The recording is now available by clicking this link.

 - Was the instructor knowledgeable?
 Approachable?
 Friendly?